pascme05/PyPowerSim/README.md

 - Soft switching architectures are not included yet.
 - The interpolation methods for calculating the tabulated parameter options are only linear.
 - Plotting error for average DC voltage in B6 configuration
+- Currently back emf e(t) is model as a linear function of the modulation index.
+It would be better to model it using a dependency on the fundamental frequency

 # Architecture
 The architecture implemented in the PyPowerSim toolkit is exemplary illustrated for a B2